AdobeDocs/app-builder/src/pages/guides/app_builder_guides/distribution.md

       default: 'https://slack.com/webhook'
 ```

-## Required products
+### Required products

 Developers of publicly distributable App Builder apps can define Adobe products that are required for their apps to work properly.

-See the [Discover](/developer-distribution/experience-cloud/docs/guides/discoverandmanage/#discover) and [Acquire](/developer-distribution/experience-cloud/docs/guides/discoverandmanage/#acquire) sections of the distribution documentation for more details on how these options surface to customers.
+The [Discover](https://developer.adobe.com/developer-distribution/experience-cloud/docs/guides/discoverandmanage/#discover) and [Acquire](https://developer.adobe.com/developer-distribution/experience-cloud/docs/guides/discoverandmanage/#acquire) sections of the distribution documentation show how these options are surfaced to customers.

-### Defining required products
+#### Defining required products

-Required products can be defined via the `productDependencies` property.
+Required products can be defined using the `productDependencies` property.

 **app.config.yaml**